zhdongyuan/A-lightweight-detection-model-for-green-navel-oranges-in-natural-environments/README.md

 # A-lightweight-detection-model-for-green-navel-oranges-in-natural-environments
 ## Hi there 👋
-Thank you for your interest in and support of my research.
+2025.07 ✨ Thank you for your interest in and support of my research.
 To promote academic exchange and cooperation, we are providing Dataset 2 of green navel oranges in the TXT format.
 If you would like to expand the dataset, you can use [Imgaug for segmentation maps and masks](https://imgaug.readthedocs.io/en/latest/source/examples_segmentation_maps.html) to perform image augmentation.
 These datasets have been carefully organized and cleaned to provide valuable research resources for researchers in related fields.
+2026.01 ✨ We discovered that in the previous version, some data were missed.
+However, since the program was running on Autodl, our instance was released due to timeout.
+For this reason, we have located other raw data that are available; if needed, image processing can be used to generate the data in the format you require.
+To obtain the complete data, please download both Releases/V1.0.1 and V1.0.0.

 ## Dataset Content:
 - Data Source: The dataset is sourced from the internet and covers various types of citrus fruits, including oranges, grapefruits, navel oranges, and lemons.